terminusdb/terminusdb/API.md

 11. update_schema - POST http://terminus.db/dbname/schema
 12. class_frame - GET http://terminus.db/dbname/frame

-where dbname and docid are the local identifiers of a specific database and document respectively.
+Where *dbname* and *docid* are the local identifiers of a specific database and document respectively.

 ## Connect